 Noise Monitoring Settings on the Dashboard

-These alert you to cigarette or vape smoke in your property.
+These alert you to cigarette, vape, or marijuana smoke in your property.

 Enable Smoke Detection